NationalAssociationOfRealtors/VehicleCounting/README.md

 Simply run main_fei_dybg.py.

-Using OpenCV lib to detect and track vehicles.

 ...

 Problems:

-1. Frame rate.
+    1. Frame rate might be a problem.

-2. Streaming from cam.
+    2. Could not read the RTSP stream.